 Gainesville, FL 32611-4000

-The application deadline for fall admissions is January 15.
-The department only evaluates doctoral candidates once a year.
-Occasionally, a very limited number of MA applicants are accepted for spring admissions in the European History section only.
-The spring application deadline is October 15th.
+The application deadline for fall admissions is January 1.
+The department only evaluates graduate degree candidates once a year.

 Once admissions decisions have been made, the graduate coordinator begins the process of contacting students.
 In many cases successful applicants to the doctoral program will receive a letter indicating that they have been put on our waitlist.
 If you receive such a letter, we hope that you will hang in there for a few weeks.
 Often additional funds become available after we have made our admissions decisions.
 And of course as applicants across the country make their decisions we are able to offer fellowships and assistantships to our highly ranked alternates.